October (not really a) surprise: Unemployment numbers worse than expected

 The drop in payrolls disappointed many economists, who expected payrolls would be about even for September compared with the previous month.

-Innocent Bystanders in June 2010.
-I've added the last four data points myself, because I can't find a more updated chart on their site.
+This chart is originally from Innocent Bystanders in June 2010.
+I’ve added the last four data points myself, because I can’t find a more updated chart on their site.
 Innocent Bystanders should get credit for the original chart and idea.

 Also, the AP reports that 72,000 stimulus checks went to dead people.
 What?
 Sending money to dead people doesn’t improve the economy?
 I’m shocked, shocked.